-Should you receive a written request for a reference, you must refer the request to the Director of Human Resources for handling.
-You may not issue a reference letter to any current or former employee without the permission of the Assistant Executive Director, the Director of Human Resources and administration, or the Executive Director.
+All requests for a reference must be referred to the Director of Human Resources for processing.
+Authority employees may not issue a reference letter to or for any current or former employee without the permission of the Director of Human Resources, Assistant Executive Director or the Executive Director.

-Under no circumstances should you release any information about any current or former Authority employee over the telephone.
+Under no circumstances should any Authority employee release any information about any other current or former Authority employee over the telephone.
 All telephone inquiries regarding any current or former employee of the Authority must be referred to the Director of Human Resources.

-The Authority's policy is to disclose only the dates of employment and the title of the last position held and with written authorization, the final rate of pay.
+The Authority's employee reference/verification policy is to disclose only the dates of employment and the title of the last position held, a brief description of typical tasks, and verify the final rate of pay.